How to Launch a Digital Goods Store with API

 - Webhook endpoint secured (signature validation)

-- Test payment completed end-to-end in sandbox
+- Test payment completed end-to-end using isMock: true orders

 Pre-launch: